The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 As mentioned above, there may be situations where we need to skip the opener Queen in order to get Wildfire on cooldown earlier.
 Setting up Wildfire in the opener is a bit more involved than other cooldowns: first, we need the 50 Heat from Barrel Stabilizer.
-Second, we need to dump a minimum of 3 charges total of Gauss Round and Ricochet to prevent them from overcapping during Hypercharge. **The earliest we can use Wildfire without overcapping is after the 2nd GCD**.
+Second, we need to dump a minimum of three charges total of Gauss Round and Ricochet to prevent them from overcapping during Hypercharge. **The earliest we can use Wildfire without overcapping is after the 2nd GCD**.
 To do so requires a WF > GCD > HC setup – you can see an example in the "fast opener" at the end of this section.